Muhammadfaris/SmallProject2-QACilsy/ReadMe.md

 Note:

+This project is a small project for web testing on Hotel Dominic Demo, a reservation hotel room demo website.
+Using Java, Selenium and Cucumber.

 - For registration feature.
 Please change the input for a new email
   1. In the register.feature change **email** on Example outline